 Straight: five cards in sequence but not of the same suit.

 Three of a Kind: three cards of the same rank.

 Jacks or Better: a pair of either jacks, queens, kings or aces.

 Will Video Poker Help With Real Poker?

 There are certain aspects of regular poker that video poker will be able to assist with, while other aspects of regular poker variations will have to be studied and practised separately.
 The main area of video poker that will assist with online poker is getting to know the poker hands, and also the process of eliminating and accumulating cards in order to gain the best hand possible.

 However, online poker has many different intricacies which should be focused on separately, such as checking, betting, folding, calling, and raising, and the most successful players will be able to read their opponent’s tells even when playing online!
 However, if you’re really serious about getting started with poker, video poker will only get you so far, and players in New Zealand should rather focus on online poker completely.

 Finding the Best Casino Games for New Zealand

-If you haven’t as yet created an account with an online casino which accepts players from New Zealand, be sure to do your research before handing over all your personal and financial information.
+If you haven’t as yet created an account with real money casinos NZ which accepts players from New Zealand, be sure to do your research before handing over all your personal and financial information.
 Online casino review and recommendation sites will assist greatly in this regard and will only endorse fully-licensed and reputable operations.